Gene Therapy Treatment for Spinal Muscular Atrophy: Céline’s Story

 Céline immediately began taking Spinraza while her neurologist, Elizabeth Kichula, MD, PhD, applied to the FDA to get special approval for her to use the gene therapy even though it still wasn’t FDA approved.

 The FDA approved Dr. Kichula’s request, and Céline received the one-time infusion of the gene therapy.
-She recently celebrated her first birth and is doing extremely well.
+She recently celebrated her first birthday and is doing extremely well.
 She continues to take Spinraza, and so far, the combination of both drugs has helped reverse the damage that was done.
 She can sit up without assistance and stand up with leg braces.

 “"Celine is an amazing child,” says Amber-Joi.
 “She’s thriving and gaining muscle.
 She’s always happy, always smiling and always babbling.””